BaseMax/RandomRealNameAPIGo/README.md

-# Random Real Name Go
+# Random Real Name API Go

 A Go web-service API for generating random user-names (gender-aware), An online and secure web-service to create unique random usernames lists.